 Rear elements that emphasize the width

-The new HR-V for the U.S. and Canada has a familiar hunched rear-end for a sporty stance.
+The new North American HR-V has a familiar hunched rear-end for a sporty stance.
 Newly designed beak-shaped LED tail lamps look contemporary, while the sharper edges on the tailgate, and an inverted license plate section, make it immediately recognizable.
 It also gets a subtle roof-mounted spoiler, a shark fin antenna, and a black rear bumper.

 Honda has focused on making the HR-V’s interior ergonomic and minimalist.
 There’s equal attention paid to form and function.
 The interior builds on Honda’s ‘simplicity and something’ design language that debuted on the Civic.
 Moreover, the Japanese brand says that close attention was paid to the operation of all switch gear, including the click and heft of the knobs, stalks, and switches.